-I recently shared the following picture collage on my Facebook page and received many messages asking if I could put together a more in depth tutorial for the wreath.
+I recently shared the following picture collage on my Facebook page and received many messages asking if I could put together a more in depth tutorial for a snowman pom wreath.
 Since I had already planned to make one (or two) I decided to go ahead and take photos of how I made mine.
-Below (Left) is a photo of my finished wreath.
-Below (Right) is the photo collage I shared (not my photo).
+The photo above is of my finished wreath.
+The photo below is the photo collage I shared (not my photo).

 Materials Needed for a 15″ diameter wreath (the size I made)

 *White Yarn: approximately 850 yards

 *Scraps of yarn in various colors (for scarves)

 *Black Craft Foam Sheet 9″X12″ 2mm-Black 10 per pack